edith797/Brailingo/log.md

         - "stop reading" - Stop text-to-speech
         - "show braille" - Show braille output
         - "help" - Show this help menu
+    - Added logo
+    - Changed UI [High contrast colors]

 To be included:

+    - should allow to upload documents using voice commands [which is not working in test version 1.0.0]
+    - Ch

+Completed:

+    - Get text as input
     - Inputed text & extracted text ->  Convert to braille -> Print the braille
     - Add voice commands for choosing input type

+Need Money:

     - Convert to google text to speech api [webkitVoiceRecognition is used, but ggt is the one given in ppt]
-    - should allow to upload documents using voice commands [which is not working in test version 1.0.0]

-Completed:

-    - ~Get text as input~